Today I will dismantle a Dell XPS 15z.

 My Dell XPS 15z laptop had a regular 2.5″ SATA hard drive installed.

-Disconnect the CMOS battery cable from the laptop.
+Disconnect the CMOS battery cable.

 Remove the CMOS battery.